 Want to know more?

-Go to the CONTACT US page enter your details and we will contact you to arrange a visit for you, where you can ask more detailed questions about becoming a butcher and have a look around their business, reassuring you that this job is right for you.
+Go to the CONTACT US page enter your details and we will contact you to arrange a visit to a butchers’, where you can ask more detailed questions about becoming a butcher and have a look around their business, reassuring you that this job is right for you.

-Looking for a job? enter your details and CV and we will contact you before posting your details on this site and helping you find a job.
+Looking for a job?
+Enter your details and CV and we will contact you before posting your details on this site and helping you to find a job.

-Looking for staff? enter your details and we will contact you before posting your requirements on this site, helping you find the right person to fill your vacancy.
+Looking for staff?
+Enter your details and we will contact you before posting your requirements on this site and helping you to find the right person to fill your vacancy.

 Why become a butcher?

-- Great opportunities to earn and learn with an apprenticeship.
+- Great opportunities to earn and learn with an apprenticeship – https://www.foodtraining.org.uk/butchery-apprenticeships/

-- The National Federation of Meat and Food Traders (NFMFT) work with training providers following nationally recognised standards.
+- National Craft Butchers (NCB) work with training providers following nationally recognised standards.

-- Gain hygiene and food safety qualifications at www.nfmft.co.uk and the Master Butcher qualification at www.instituteofmeat.org.
+- Gain hygiene and food safety qualifications at www.nationalcraftbutchers.co.uk

 - Make new friends and work as part of a team.